RasikhAli/YouTube-Media-Extractor/README.md

 # YouTube Media Extractor

-A sleek and simple web app built with **Flask** that allows users to fetch and download YouTube metadata or videos.
+A sleek and simple web app built with **Flask** that allows users to fetch and download YouTube videos.
 Designed with a modern UI featuring responsive design and light/dark mode support.

 ---

 ## ✨ Features

 - 📥 Download YouTube videos using `yt-dlp`
-- 📊 Export metadata (title, views, duration, etc.) to Excel
 - 🎨 Beautiful light/dark theme with a toggle button
 - 🧊 Glassmorphism-styled cards and smooth transitions
 - 📸 Fixed-size thumbnails for a uniform layout